-- (iv) Tax credit rehabilitation projects may be eligible for funding where the existing buildings, paving or site amenities are located in the 100-yr floodplain/floodway if the following is included with the Application Submission: - Verification (note on FEMA map) by the Environmental Professional that the proposed site for redevelopment is on the FEMA floodplain/floodway map included in the appendix; - (2) A Site Map that clearly defines the areas of floodplain/floodway; and - (3) Evidence that the elevation of the lowest existing floor is 6" above the FEMA designated floodplain/floodway elevation.
-Such documentation must clearly demonstrate existing conditions and should include a land survey indicating the location of the existing buildings, paving and site amenities existing floodplain/floodway, elevation of existing floodplain/floodway, elevation of lowest floor level in existing buildings and FEMA elevation of the existing floodplain/floodway. - (v) Tax credit new construction projects and HOME funded new construction or rehabilitation projects will be approved only if the property will be reclassified out of the 100 year floodplain/floodway for those areas where site improvements will be placed, including buildings, paving, and site amenities, prior to project completion and the following documentation showing the reclassification is included with the Application Submission: - A Site Map that clearly defines the areas of floodplain/floodway and site improvements; - (2) All areas of the floodplain/floodway must be documented by the FEMA map for the areas in which the site is located, regardless of whether the proposed site for development appears to be located in a floodplain/floodway.
-The proposed site for development must be located on that map; - (3) The qualified Environmental Professional or Engineer must include an opinion as to whether or not the proposed project will impact any floodplain or floodway; - (4) The qualified Environmental Professional or Engineer must document mitigation for impacts to existing floodplains/floodways planned for development, and include consideration of alternative locations for the development; - (5) A FEMA Conditional Letter of Map Amendment (CLOMA) or Letter of Map Revision-Based on Fill (CLOMR-F) must be obtained for the property that shows that the submitted at the time of application.
-A final Letter of Map Amendment (LOMA) or Letter of Map Revision-Based on Fill (LOMR-F) from FEMA along with an elevation certificate and all other information to document the reclassification must be provided to DCA at the completion of the project; and
+- e.
+Tax credit new construction projects and HOME funded new construction or rehabilitation projects will be approved only if the property will be reclassified out of the Special Flood Hazard Area for those areas where site improvements will be placed, including buildings, paving, and site amenities, prior to project completion and the following documentation showing the reclassification is included with the Application Submission: - (i) A Site Map that clearly defines the Special Flood Hazard Areas and site improvements; - (ii) All Special Flood Hazard Areas must be documented by the FIRM for the areas in which the site is located, regardless of whether the proposed site for development appears to be located in a Special Flood Hazard Area.
+The proposed site for development must be located on that map; - (iii) The qualified Environmental Professional or Engineer must include an opinion as to whether or not the proposed project will impact any Special Flood Hazard Areas; (iv) A FEMA Conditional Letter of Map Amendment (CLOMA) or Letter of Map Revision-Based on Fill (CLOMR-F) must be obtained for the property that shows that the property is eligible for reclassification out of the Special Flood Hazard Area and submitted at the time of application.
+A final Letter of Map Amendment (LOMA) or Letter of Map Revision-Based on Fill (LOMR-F) from FEMA along with an elevation certificate and all other information to document the reclassification must be provided to DCA at the completion of the project; and; (v) For rehabilitation projects classified as non-substantial improvements only, DCA may consider evidence that the property is eligible for flood insurance and that such insurance will be in place if awarded funding from DCA in lieu of a CLOMA or CLOMR-F. - A non-substantial improvement shall be defined as any reconstruction, rehabilitation, addition or other improvement to a structure, the total cost of which is less than 50 percent of the market value of the structure before the start of construction of the improvement. - f.
+Additional requirements for HOME Projects and projects that have other HUD funded sources: